Friday, 21 September 2018

 ஜினாலயத்தின் வடக்கு பக்க மலையை ஒட்டி குடவரைகளில், அம்பிகா, பாகுபலி, பார்சுவநாத், ஆதிநாத், மகாவீர் புடைச்சிற்பங்கள். அதற்கும் மேலே இயற்கையான குகையில் சோழர்கால ஓவியங்கள் விதானத்திலும், விஜயநகர காலத்திய ஓவியங்கள் சுவரிலும் தீட்டப்பட்டு இருந்தது.

 Inscriptions… Inscriptions on the rocks are found in front of the Rajagopuram and the path leading to Kundavai Jinalaya.
-In addition to this Chozha period inscriptions are found on the walls of sanctum, and rock cut caves.
-There are fragments of athisdana stones with inscriptions and old mandapa pillars are kept as a wall.
-The inscriptions belongs to the periods of Rajaraja Chozha, Rajendra Chozha, Pandya, Sambuvarayar and Vijayanagara.
-One of the 958AD Rashtrakuta period inscription speaks about burning of perceptual lamp for the Yakshan, donated by Rashtrakuta King Kannaradevan ( Krishna III), wife’s servant maid.
+In addition to this Chozha period inscriptions are found on the walls of sanctums, and rock-cut caves.
+There are fragments of adhistana stones with inscriptions and old mandapa pillars are kept as a wall.
+The inscriptions belong to the periods of Rajaraja Chozha, Rajendra Chozha, Pandya, Sambuvarayar, and Vijayanagara.
+One of the 958AD Rashtrakuta period inscriptions speaks about the burning of perceptual lamps for the Yakshan, donated by Rashtrakuta King Kannaradevan ( Krishna III), wife’s servant maid.

 கல்வெட்டுக்ககள்… ராஜகோபுரத்தின் முன்பும், குந்தவை ஜினாலயம் செல்லும் வழியிலும் பாறைகள் மீது சோழ மன்னர்களின் மெய்கீர்த்தியுடன் கல்வெட்டுகள் ASI பாதுகாப்பில் உள்ளன. இது தவிர, ஜீனாலய மண்டப சுவர்கள், பாறைகள் ஆகியவற்றில், சோழர், பாண்டியர், கங்கர்கள், விஜயநகர பேரரசு, சம்புவராயர்கள் காலத்திய கல்வெட்டுக்கள் காணப்படுகின்றது. அதில் கங்கர்கால கல்வெட்டு ஒன்று ராஸ்டிரகூட அரசன் கன்னதேவன் ( கிருஷ்ணா III) மணைவியின் பணிப்பெண் இங்குள்ள யக்ஷனுக்கு தீபம் எரிப்பதற்கு நன்கொடை கொடுத்த விபரத்தைத் தெரிவிக்கின்றது.